bmolnar91/workbook/module_web_with_python.md

 **Cookies** or **URL parameters** (like http://example.com/myPage?asd=yes&boo=2) are both suitable ways to transport data between 2 or more request.
 However they are not good in case you don't want that data to be **readable/editable on the client side**.

-The solution is to **store that data server side**, give it an "id", and let the client only know (and pass back at every http request) that id.
+The solution is to **store that data server side**, give it an "id", and let the client only know (and pass back at every http request) that id (in the form of a basic cookie).
 There you go, sessions implemented.
 Or you can use the client as a convenient remote storage, but you would encrypt the data and keep the secret server-side.

+> Cookies are a client side storage mechanism.

+> Sessions are implemented with cookies.

 #### What would you use a cookie for?